Table of Contents

 How Finout Solves Cloud Cost Allocation

-Most FinOps teams hit the same ceiling: tagging only covers directly owned resources, shared costs pile up unallocated, Kubernetes remains a black box, and AI and SaaS live in separate tools.
-Month-end becomes a reconciliation project instead of a reporting exercise.
+Most FinOps teams hit the same ceiling: tagging covers owned resources, shared costs pile up, and Kubernetes/AI/SaaS live in separate tools.
+Month-end becomes reconciliation instead of reporting.

-The result is allocation that engineering and finance both trust, without the weekly spreadsheet work to produce it.
+The result is allocation engineering and finance both trust, without the spreadsheet grind.

 The Bottom Line